-We obtained the information regarding the historical performance of the Reference Stock from Bloomberg Financial Markets.
+We obtained the information regarding the historical performance of the Reference Asset set forth below from Bloomberg Financial Markets

 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg Financial Markets.
-The historical performance of the Reference Stock should not be taken as an indication of future performance, and no assurance can be given as to the market prices of the Reference Stock on the Valuation Date.
-We cannot give you assurance that the performance of the Reference Stock will not result in the loss of all or part of your investment.
+The historical performance of the Reference Asset should not be taken as an indication of its future performance, and no assurance can be given as to the market price of the Reference Asset at any time during the term of the Notes.
+We cannot give you assurance that the performance of the Reference Asset will not result in the loss of all or part of your investment.